BioPhoton/ngRe/README.md

 </app-color>
 ```

+**Included Features:**
+- subscription handling over view  life cycle
+- a unified way of handling null and undefined with streams
+- optional flag to turn off scheduling over `AnimationFrameScheduler` (on by default)
+- change detection is done manually which allowes it to work zone-less too

 ## Let Structural Directive

-The multi-let directive is a not tested idea of binding multiple observables in the same view context.
+The `*let` directive serves a convenient way of binding multiple observables in the same view context.

-Here multiple subscriptions in the view could lead to performance issues.
-Unfortunately, there is no other built-in solution for that.
+It also helps with severyn default processing under the hood.

+The current way of handling subscriptions in the view looks like that:

 ```html
 <ng-container *ngIf="{